kevinlin311tw/cvpr16-deepbit/README.md

 ## Retrieval evaluation on CIFAR10

-Frist, run the following command to download and set up `CIFAR10 Dataset`, `VGG16 pre-trained on ILSVRC12`, `DeepBit 32-bit model trained on CIFAR10`.
+First, run the following command to download and set up `CIFAR10 Dataset`, `VGG16 pre-trained on ILSVRC12`, `DeepBit 32-bit model trained on CIFAR10`.
 This script will rotate training data and create leveldb files.

     $ ./prepare.sh